BPerezLamarque/ELEFANT/README.md

 # Open the interaction network:
 network <- read.table("network_Nymphalini_plants.csv", sep=";", header=TRUE)
-# Warring: Each row corresponds to a taxon of clade B(Nymphalini here) and each column to a taxon of clade A (Angiosperm family)
+# Warring: The interaction network needs to be an interaction matrix (with O or 1 for indicating interactions).
+Each row corresponds to a taxon of clade B(Nymphalini here) and each column to a taxon of clade A (Angiosperm family)

 ```